Harlock123/FormGen_Bootstrap/README.md

 ### UIElement Details

 - **elFormRow** is s chronological grouping of elements to be inserted at a given row in the bootstrap matrix.
 FormGen will interpret these entries and group them together and decorate their entries with col-md-x where x is 1 2 3 4 6 12 also, formgen will attempt to evenly space them across the form in the standard bootstrap way.
 Start at 1 and number each subsequent rows entries chronologically ie. next rows contents would be 2 and then 3 and so on.
+This sequential ordering need not be pure, IE 1,2,3,4... but as long as they are ordinal coule be 1,2,4,5,7,8... for example.
+Internally Formgen will re-order the rows to fill in he holes.
+Also the attempt to align the contents evenly across a row can be overridden and the rows content float via the **elautosize** option described below.

 - **elid** is a simple string that will be used to identify the element on the DOM.
 It can be any alpha numeric, it should be unique for each elemet that is being placed into the form.